 Aruba currency is the Aruban guilders (AWG) or Aruba florins (sometimes abbreviated as AFL.)
-At the time of the last update (Sept.
-2012) the exchange rate (U.S Dollar) is about 1$ to 1.79 AWG.
-This rate has not fluctuated for over 10 years.
+At the time of the last update the exchange rate (U.S Dollar) is about 1$ to 1.79 AWG.
+This rate of currency in Aruba has not fluctuated for over 10 years.
 The US Dollar is accepted at most places on the island, and other currencies may be exchanged at local banks.

 Local bank hours are weekdays from 8:00 a.m. to 4:00 p.m.
 Some banks close during lunchtime (12:00 - 1:30 p.m.).
 Some are open longer on Fridays (until 5 or 6 p.m.)
 The only bank open on the weekend is the Caribbean Mercantile Bank, located at the Queen Beatrix International Airport. (open 10 a.m. - 6 p.m., Saturday and Sunday.)